Modern Slavery and Human Trafficking Statement 2026/27

 Our Supply Chains and due diligence processes

 We recognise that there are particular areas of our supply chains that pose the greatest risks to us.
-We have identified these as:
+These continue to be:

 • Building maintenance